mmichaelis/gest-hh-neve-child-theme/README.md

 > Additional labels for pre-release and build metadata are available as
 > extensions to the `MAJOR.MINOR.PATCH` format.

 For a pre-release we use the synonym "snapshot".
-Such a snapshot release is has a label `rc`, so that the _Release Candidate_ for version `1.2.3` would be `1.2.3-rc.4`, where `4` is the next snapshot increment version.
+Such a snapshot release has a label `rc`, so that the _Release Candidate_ for version `1.2.3` would be `1.2.3-rc.4`, where `4` is the next snapshot increment version.